Ergon-moe/Bitcoin-Static/doc/getblocktemplatelight.md

 ### Appendix A - Historical context

-This specification is based on an adaptation by Bitcoin Cash Node of a concept originally implemented by BTC.com (at least as far as we know).
+This specification is based on an adaptation by Bitcoin Static of a concept originally implemented by BTC.com (at least as far as we know).
 The original implementation is available at [3].